openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 also {{slhdsa-sec-cons}}.

-An implementation MUST set the Parameter ID in the signature equal to the issuing private key Parameter ID.
+An implementation MUST set the Parameter ID in the signature equal to the issuing secret key Parameter ID.

 ### Signature Verification